mprinc/vuex/docs/guide/mutations.md

 ### On to Actions

 Asynchronicity combined with state mutation can make your program very hard to reason about.
 For example, when you call two methods both with async callbacks that mutate the state, how do you know when they are called and which callback was called first?
-This is exactly why we want to separate the two concepts.
-In Vuex, **mutations are synchronous transactions**:
+This is exactly why we want to separate the two concepts. <span class='definition'>In Vuex, **mutations are synchronous transactions**</span>:

 ``` js
 store.commit('increment')